sylatupa/Digital_Multi_Tool_w_ESP32/README.md

 *Welcome,* this repository has the code and supporting material for you to develop micro-python programs for the ESP32.
 This_Thing works inside the [Edges](https://en.wikipedia.org/wiki/Edge_computing) of the WiFi network when paired with a Raspberry pi, a [mosquitto MQTT server](https://mosquitto.org/), and [Node-Red](https://nodered.org/).
 This enlocuse and construction requires little to no soldering as the connection of the Sensor modules mimics the initial stages of prototyping--using a breadboard.
 [The enclosure and wiring](https://github.com/sylatupa/Digital_Multi_Tool_w_ESP32/tree/master/Enclosure) solve 2 issues--1) An enclosure with features that can adapt per project and 2) the connections can be made and changed in a way that is commonly available and used.
 With these two observations about contemporary prototyping techniques: 1) [DuPont connections](https://www.google.com/search?q=dupont+connections&client=ubuntu&hs=R4r&channel=fs&source=lnms&tbm=isch&sa=X&ved=0ahUKEwjJvfnT4_XhAhXSvJ4KHbh-D8EQ_AUIECgD&biw=1533&bih=748) are used and 2) [Sensor modules](https://www.aliexpress.com/wholesale?catId=0&initiative_id=SB_20190429090218&SearchText=dht) and other peripherials can typically be found with a number of male pins for voltage, ground, and data.

 ```
-Its an Internet of Things device and its designed to adapt to the the many new IOT concepts and technologies that are being developed.
-It helps speed up the time it take to get prototypes from off of the work bench and into the world.
-It does this by solving some of common problems that developers encounter when implementing their projects.
-Pro
+Its an Internet of Things device, software and enclosure
+designed to adapt to the the many new IOT concepts and technologies
+and speed up the time it take to get prototypes
+from off of the work bench and into the world.
 ```

 ### Here are the milestones from the project:
 - [x] Using and authenticating to Network protocols: WiFi and MQTT